Alcohol and Drug Use Statistics in Vallejo, CA

 Financing Addiction Treatment With Private Insurance

-If you currently have a private health plan, it may pay for inpatient or outpatient treatment at various Vallejo drug rehabs or alcohol rehabs.
+If you currently have a private health plan, it may pay for inpatient or outpatient treatment at various drug and alcohol rehabs in Vallejo.
 Under the Affordable Care Act, most private insurers are required by law to offer plans that provide some degree of coverage for addiction treatment services.7 A handful of local treatment centers accept private insurance from various major providers, including Kaiser, Aetna, Beacon Health, Blue Shield of California, and others.

-Paying for Alcohol and Drug Rehab With Medicaid or Medicare
+Paying for Drug Rehab With Medicaid or Medicare

 Within 10 miles of the city, you’ll find four rehab centers that take Medicare and five that accept Medi-Cal.6 At these facilities, your plan may partially or fully cover the cost of your care, depending on the type and length of treatment you need.